What is a Software Development Company?

 A5: Yes, after fulfilling tax obligations and annual audits, profits can be legally transferred overseas.

-Q5: Are there any tax incentives for software companies?
+Q6: Are there any tax incentives for software development company?

-A5: Yes.
-Under Decree 218/2013/NĐ-CP and related guidance, qualified software companies may enjoy corporate income tax (CIT) incentives such as:
+A6: Yes.
+Under the Investment Law 2020 and its guiding decrees and circulars, qualified software companies may enjoy corporate income tax (CIT) incentives such as:

 - 4 years of CIT exemption starting from the first year of taxable income